20171CSE0103/Student-Project/README.md

  # All Steps -

-1 - load the data from local machine
+1 - load the data from local machine to GCP.

 2 - go to inside hive using command ( HIVE )